USCCANA/netdiffuseR/README.md

 From the description: Statistical analysis, visualization and simulation of network diffusion of innovations.
 The package implements algorithms for calculating stats such as innovation threshold levels, infectiousness (contagion) and susceptibility, and hazard rates as presented in Burt (1987), Valente (1995), and Myers (2000) (among others).

+**Acknowledgements**: netdiffuseR was created with the support of grant R01 CA157577 from the National Cancer Institute/National Institutes of Health.

 Installation
 ------------